albertodall/Toxiproxy.Client/README.md

 ### Adding toxics

 Once we have a proxy configured, we can add _toxics_ to is, in order to simulate connection issues.
-This example adds a _latency_ toxic to the MS SQL proxy, so to simulate a network latency while connecting to it:
+This example adds a [latency](https://github.com/Shopify/toxiproxy#latency) toxic to the MSSQL proxy, so to simulate a 1s network latency while interacting with it:

 ```csharp
 LatencyToxic latency = await mssqlProxy.AddLatencyToxicAsync(cfg =>